The Legend of Lu Xiaofeng (2007 TV series)

-The Legend of Lu Xiaofeng is a 2007 Chinese television series adapted from the wuxia novel series Lu Xiaofeng Series by Gu Long, starring Hong Kong actor-singer Julian Cheung as the titular protagonist.
+The Legend of Lu Xiaofeng is a 2007 Chinese wuxia television series adapted from the Lu Xiaofeng Series by Gu Long, starring Hong Kong actor-singer Julian Cheung as Lu Xiaofeng.
 It was first broadcast on CCTV-6.

 List of episodes

-The 20 episodes long television series is divided into ten different stories: seven are adapted from the novels by Gu Long while the other three (marked with asterisks) are original creations by the screenwriters.
-Each story spans two episodes.
+The series is divided into ten story arcs: seven are adapted from Gu Long's novels, while the other three (marked with asterisks) were created by the screenwriters.
+Each story arc spans two episodes.